ddsbook/blog/2014/09/dga-part2.md

     # calculate it for every word in the sample
     sampledga$dict <- wmatch(sampledga$domain)

-    # and let's look at a few randomly
+    # and let's look at a few randomly (3 legit, 3 dga)
     sampledga[c(sample(5000, 3), sample(5000, 3)+5000), c(6:14)]

     ##       entropy length onegram twogram threegram fourgram fivegram gram345